 Make sure that the name of the company is spelled properly, that the company name comes right before ".com," ".org" or "co.uk" in the URL, and that the URL starts with "https://" instead of "http://".
 Check very carefully, because sometimes a "1" may be substituted for an "l" or a "0" for an "o".

-This can be hard to do on some mobile browsers that don't always display any or all of the web address.
+This can be hard to do on some mobile browsers that don't always display a full web address.
 Tap on the browser address bar and see if a menu pops up that includes the words "copy" or a symbol of two rectangles lying atop one another — select that to copy the URL, and then switch to a text-editing or email app into which you can past the URL.

 Also check to make sure that the English-language text on the page contains no misspellings, odd words or awkward grammar.
 If it does, you may have landed on a phishing page.